St. George, Maine: Geography

 According to the United States Census Bureau, the town has a total area of 117.25 sqmi, of which 25.02 sqmi is land and 92.23 sqmi is water.
-Bounded on the west by the Saint George River, the town is located on a peninsula extending into the Gulf of Maine.
+Bounded on the west by the St. George River, the town is located on a peninsula extending into the Gulf of Maine.

 St. George is crossed by state route 131.
 It borders the town of South Thomaston to the north.

 Both Allen Island and Mosquito Island House are listed on the National Register of Historic Places for St. George.